 After an opponent has committed their maximum number of fouls in a quarter or half, a team gets free throws at the free-throw line.

-What Is Double Bonus?
+What is a Double Bonus?

-A double bonus operates in the same manner as a normal bonus in that it entitles a team to be given free throws if an opposing team commits a further foul after that team has already reached its fouls maximum for the quarter or the half.
+A double bonus work basketball operates in the same manner as a normal bonus in that it entitles a team to be given free throws if an opposing team commits a further foul after that team has already reached its fouls maximum for the quarter or the half.

 The player who shoots the free throw is awarded a second free throw attempt regardless of whether or not they made the initial attempt at the free throw.
 This is a significant difference from the standard bonus.